breast cancer: causes, symptoms, and treatment

 • Loss of the breast or part of it due to surgery.

-• Strong side effects from chemotherapy.
+• Severe side effects from chemotherapy.

-• Psychological issues like depression or anxiety.
+• Psychological issues such as depression or anxiety.

-• Weakened immunity and increased infection risk.
+• Weakened immunity and increased risk of infection.

 • Changes in sexual and emotional life.